Our laying hens are housed in a chicken caravan which is towed between paddocks, following behind the grazing of our cattle.

 The hens are protected from predators with electric “feather net” fencing and Genghis, our “guard gander” and can roam freely by day and roost safely at night.

-They follow three days behind the cattle and sheep where they “vacuum up” the parasites in the dung hence progressively eliminating our need to use chemicals on cattle to control parasites.
+They follow three days behind the cattle where they “vacuum up” the parasites in the dung hence progressively eliminating our need to use chemicals on cattle to control parasites.
 (No chemicals are used on our laying hens.)

-Their caravan is moved every two days and they have access to fresh chemical-free pasture daily, where they enjoy foraging for insects.
-Their diet is supplemented by certified organic layer mash.
+Their caravan is moved every two days and they have access to chemical-free pasture daily, where they enjoy foraging for insects.
+Their diet is supplemented by certified organic layer feed.
 No antibiotics, and GMO free.
 No cleaning chemicals used - Natural sun UV works daily at reducing pathogens etc ensuring healthy animals, farmers and consumers.

 They drink filtered water from our house supply.
 Daily they get a dash of Apple Cider Vinegar in their water, to keep them healthy and control worms.